std-1224/gql-react-apolio/README.md

-# ⚡️ Boilerplate: Frontend with React + GraphQL + Apollo
+# ⚡️ : Frontend with React + GraphQL + Apollo

 This project is an easy and fast way to start new projects in JavaScript.
 The main goal is to provide two repositories: one for the backend and one for the frontend application.

-This repository is for the frontend and is designed to work with another boilerplate: [the backend](https://github.com/didaquis/boilerplate-backend-node-graphql-mongodb)
+This repository is for the frontend and is designed to work with another : [the backend](https://github.com/didaquis/-backend-node-graphql-mongodb)

-If you prefer it, you can use one of these boilerplates without using the other!
+If you prefer it, you can use one of these s without using the other!
 Feel free to explore any ideas like developing your own backend in PHP or your frontend in Angular, for example.

-### 🎁 What is included on the frontend boilerplate?
+### 🎁 What is included on the frontend ?
 Technologies used are: React + GraphQL + Apollo Client + Bootstrap 4

 **✨ These are some of the highlights:**